-And finally, you have to write the strategy down and get it approved by everyone who has a say in the message development process.
+And finally, you have to write the strategy down and get it approved by everyone who has a say in the marketing process.
 The postcard above looks nothing like the materials your boss is accustomed to vetting.
 If she’s dreaming about sweaty conductors and you’re showing her young people drinking in the lobby, it’ll never fly.
-But if you do your homework, develop a written strategy and have everyone – including your boss – sign off on it before anyone thinks about copy or design, you’ll stand a far greater chance of breaking the cycle of mindless self-absorption that keeps the arts from appealing to tomorrow’s audiences.
+But if you do your homework, develop a written strategy and have everyone – including your boss – sign off on it before anyone thinks about copy or design, you’ll stand a far greater chance of breaking the cycle of mindless self-absorption that keeps the arts from appealing to people outside the bubble.

 I’m well aware that the sticking point here is research and that most arts organizations believe they don’t have the staff or resources to gather the necessary information, but I don’t buy it.
 There are all sorts of ways to gather credible market intelligence without having to hire outside firms or employ trained statisticians.
-I list fourteen of those methods in my book and will share several of them in my next post.
+I list fourteen of those methods in my book and will share several of them in subsequent posts.

 But in the meantime, I recommend creating, writing down and disseminating well-supported message strategies long in advance of any creative marketing discussions.
-It’s a simple first step away from our industry’s tired old traditions, and toward the development of a disciplined, professional, fiscally responsible approach to strategic marketing.
+It’s a simple first step away from our industry’s hoary old traditions and toward the development of a disciplined, professional, fiscally responsible approach to strategic marketing.
 As I said above, It’s easy to do, it doesn’t cost a cent and you can start today.